 - Submit the application form and supporting documentation to MNZ.

 The exemption is valid for five years with an annual audit requirement to Yachting New Zealand to keep your club exemption valid.

 For the MOSS Exemption Application Form and information about the exemption, see the Maritime New Zealand website.

-For more more information about the exemption, the process, or to arrange an inspection, please contact us or your local Yachting New Zealand regional support officer.
+For more information and advice about the exemption, the process for the Power Boat Safety System, templates or to arrange an inspection, please contact us or your local Yachting New Zealand Regional Development Manager.